107 Specific Health Benefits of Cayenne Pepper: How It Can Help You

 What about side effects?
 Go to this page

 So, there you have it.
 Capsicum is literally one of the greatest health secrets in the world.
 It's also

 remarkably inexpensive.
 I've seen it as low as $1.67 a pound and as high as $35 or so (it was organic certified),

 but even that $35 a pound figure was astonishingly low, in my view.

-offer much with profits.
-It, therefore, takes the dedicated seeker of truth to find out for themselves -- and that
+they don't offer much with profits.
+It, therefore, takes the dedicated seeker of truth to find out for themselves

 In conclusion, Lastly, if you're interested in supplementing or experimenting with cayenne, you can get more